s3rgeym/sqldump2json/README.md

-# README
+# sqldump2json

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/sqldump2json)]() [![PyPI - Version](https://img.shields.io/pypi/v/sqldump2json)]() [![Total Downloads](https://static.pepy.tech/badge/sqldump2json)]()

 Parsing SQL dumps into JSON objects.

 A tool for administrators, data scientists and hackers.
+With this tool you no longer need to import dumps into Databases.
+You can extract INSERT data as JSON and analyze them with [jq](https://github.com/jqlang/jq).
 The dump is not read entirely into RAM, so this utility can be used to process files of any size.
 And it can even parse corrupted dumps.
-Use [jq](https://github.com/jqlang/jq) to process JSON (sort, filter and etc).

 Supported DBMS: MySQL, SQL Server, PotsgreSQL and some other (not all formats).

-Installation for normal Arch-based ditros:
+Installation for normal Arch-based Linux ditros:

 ```bash
 # install pipx